Camp Prince Army Station (1950-1957)

 Backstory and Context

 On January 28, 1955, the 1428th was replaced with a Regular Army unit, the 100th Engineer Company (Float Bridge) under the command of Capt.
 Edward W. Lawler.
 Just two years later on June 26th, 1957, the Secretary of the Army, Wilber M. Brucker announced that the closure of Camp Prince was warranted and noted that the move would start mid-July.
 This took a major toll on the local economy due to the amount of money spent by the soldiers at local shops as well as the hundreds of thousands of dollars spent locally to supply the camp.
 In April 1959, Maj.
 William F. Watts of the 101st Special Operations Detachment submitted a request to the Department of the Army stating that Camp Prince was ideal for the training his special operations unit required.
 The Special Forces unit’s training had primarily consisted of indoor training such as lectures and close quarters training.
 Maj.
-Watts request was denied however, the unit still utilized Camp Prince for training ground anyway.
-The camp was purchased by the National Park Service in June 1980, inclusive to the New River Gorge National River.
-The site of Camp Prince is now used as a campground, picnic area, and fishing.
-The original foundations, concrete slabs, and water tank remain today.
+Watts' request was denied, but the unit still utilized Camp Prince as a training ground anyway.
+The 101st Special Operations Detachment was the last armed forces associated group to utilize Camp Prince.

 Cole, Merle T. Camp Prince Army Station, 1950-1957.
-April 26, 2016. . https://www.researchgate.net/publication/301565700_Camp_Prince_Army_Station_1950-1957.
+April 26, 2016. https://www.researchgate.net/publication/301565700_Camp_Prince_Army_Station_1950-1957.